AdilMeherremov/AdilMeherremov/README.md

 ## 📖 About Me

-I've been developing my skills in front-end development for two years.
+My name is Adil Maharramov.
+I've been developing my skills in front-end development for more than two years.
 I develop projects based on modern web technologies and constantly focus on learning new technologies.
 <br>
 <br>